 Choosing The Right Tires

 Drivers will have the soft, medium, and hard tires available to them at each track.
 However, the compound of each of these tires can vary.
-There is a range of five different tires that Pirelli can bring to each track, namely the C1, C2, C3, C4, and C5 tires.
-The hardest compound on the list is the C1 tire and the softest compound is the C5 tire.
-Soft tires will degrade faster than harder tires.
+There is a range of six different tires that Pirelli can bring to each track, namely the C0, C1, C2, C3, C4, and C5 tires.
+The hardest compound on the list is the C0 tire and the softest compound is the C5 tire.

-In cooler climates, such as during the European races, the track temperature can drop significantly.
-This is when drivers begin to struggle to control the temperature of their tires and tend to take longer to get them into their ideal operating window.
+In cooler climates, such as during the European races, the track temperature can drop significantly over the course of a race.
+This is when drivers can begin to struggle to control the temperature of their tires and tend to take longer to get them into their ideal operating window.

 The track surface is another important factor that can influence both tire deg and tire wear in F1.
 Each Formula 1 circuit is made of a different mixture of tarmac compounds.
-This gives each circuit a unique surface which influences the tire temperatures.
+This gives each track a unique surface, which influences the tire temperatures.

-Some circuits ae more abrasive than others.
-This is great for grip, as a circuit with more abrasive tarmac will lead to more friction between the tires and the surface of the track.
-However, this added friction will also cause the tires to heat up much quicker, leading to high tire deg.
+Some circuits are more abrasive than others.
+This can be great for grip, as a circuit with more abrasive tarmac can lead to more friction between the tires and the surface of the track.
+However, this added friction will also cause the tires to heat up much faster, leading to high tire deg.

 The higher tire deg then in turn leads to higher tire wear, but more abrasive surfaces also increase wear just by the fact they are quite rough.
-On abrasive circuits, Pirelli will bring their hardest compound tires as they will be able to provide enough grip, while also being able to withstand the higher tire deg from the added friction.
+On abrasive circuits, Pirelli will often bring their hardest compound tires, as they will be able to provide enough grip while also being able to withstand the higher tire deg from the added friction.